bdfinst/value-stream-map/_roadmap/design.md

 - Do not use typescript
 - Use vitest with BDD format
 - Always implement using TDD
+  - You must write one test, and only one test, and it needs to fail, then implement the passing function
 - Use JSDocs for type checking

 ## D3.js Value Stream Mapping Implementation Plan